payador/Scrath/README.md

 ```
 And follow the debugging messages

-# Mobile Development
-Build for FirefoxOS, Scrath2 can help the developer building front-end interfaces for any HTML5 Mobile application.
-The Mobile version is very small in bundle but keep the idea of plugins.
-THE MOBILE VERSION IS UNDER DEVELOPMENT!!!

 # How to use
 A simply documentation of how to use S2 in your projects and made a easier and fast web development/prototyping.
 The documentation bellow will show you only how to use the CORE of Scrath2 - The Grid system!
 Plugins documentation will come soon!